TheSteveRizzo/Mission-Demolition-Prototype/README.md

 ### Task 1:

-Use GitHub Version Control [X]
+- [x] Use GitHub Version Control

 ### Task 2:

-Implement the game, as detailed in Gibson-Bond text. [x]
+- [x] Implement the game, as detailed in Gibson-Bond text

 ### Task 3:

-Implement three of the six ideas in Gibson-Bond text. [x]
+- [x] Implement three of the six ideas in Gibson-Bond text

-Added:
+  - Added:
     - Moving buildings moving in background
     - PlayerPrefs scoreboard (max level reached)
     - Different materials, different masses, different reactions (i.e., wood destroys immediately on impact)

 ### (OPT.)
 Task 4:

-EC: Implement more "Next Steps" for extra credit [x]
+- [x] EC: Implement more "Next Steps" for extra credit
-Added:
+  - Added:
     - Particle Effects around goal regions for each castle

 ### (OPT.)
 Task 5:

-EC: Implement your own creative extensions for other extra credit.
-Make a case for why it is worth extra points. [ ]
+- [ ] EC: Implement your own creative extensions for other extra credit.
+Make a case for why it is worth extra points

 ## Submission: